ansible-community/ara/README.rst

   # Install tox from pip or from your distro packages
   pip install tox

-  # Run an Ansible playbook integrated ara-server, ara-clients and ara-plugins
+  # Run an Ansible playbook integrated with ara-server, ara-clients and ara-plugins
   # This will exercise all three components and record real data from Ansible
   tox -e ansible-integration